Solving Challenges with SOAR

 Lack of Security Analysts

 The cybersecurity skills gap isn’t going away any time soon, which leaves the average SOC understaffed, especially in highly skilled positions.
 The efficiencies brought by SOAR tools help security teams do more with less.
-Automating repetitive tasks frees up analysts for more important work.
+Automating repetitive and time consuming tasks frees up analysts for more important work.
 Playbooks codify best practices, enabling less experienced analysts to perform at a higher level.

 Many SOCs face hundreds of security alerts every day, meaning that they have to leave most alerts uninvestigated.
 SOAR tools perform automated triage and risk scoring through threat intelligence enrichment.
 This means that some alerts get auto-closed by the SOAR tool, but no alert goes unexamined.
 The most serious alerts are delivered straight to the top of the analyst’s queue, already contextualized with valuable information that enables quick assessment.